semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 First of all, throughout these articles, I will guide you through the understanding of Elasticsearch.
 Each part of the articles will provide you theoretical explanations, as well as examples.

-At ReputationVIP, we are huge fans of Game of Thrones.
+At Reputation VIP, we are huge fans of Game of Thrones.
 So, the guideline I chose for this set of articles is Game of Thrones.
 All along these articles (though I don't know how many of them will follow this one), we will build a database filled with the Game of Thrones characters.

 #### The Github Repository